One-shot quantum state redistribution and quantum Markov chains: Preliminaries

 \subsection{Mathematical notation and background}

-For a thorough introduction to basics of quantum information, we refer the reader to the book by Watrous~\cite{W18-TQI}.
+For a thorough introduction to basics of quantum information and Shannon theory, we refer the reader to the books by Watrous~\cite{W18-TQI} and Wilde~\cite{Wilde13-qit}.
 In this section, we briefly review the notation and some results that we use in this article.

 For the sake of brevity, we denote the set~$\{1,2,\ldots,k\}$ by~$[k]$.
 We denote physical quantum systems (``registers'') with capital letters, like~$A$,~$B$ and~$C$.
 The state space corresponding to a register is a finite-dimensional Hilbert space.
 We denote (finite dimensional) Hilbert spaces by capital script letters like~$\cH$ and $\cK$, and the Hilbert space corresponding to a register~$A$ by~$\cH^{A}$.
+We denote the dimension of the space~$\cH^{A}$ by~$\size{A}$.
 We sometimes refer to the space corresponding to the register~$A$ by the name of the register.

 We use the Dirac notation, i.e., ``ket'' and ``bra'', for unit vectors and their adjoints, respectively.
 We denote the set of all linear operators on Hilbert space~$\cH$ by~$\linear(\cH)$, the set of all positive semi-definite operators by~$\Pos(\cH)$, the set of all unitary operators by~$\unitary(\cH)$, and the set of all quantum states (or ``density operators'') over~$\cH$ by~$\qstate(\cH)$.
 The identity operator on space~$\cH$ or register~$A$, is denoted by~$\id^\cH$ or~$\id^A$, respectively.
 Similarly, we use superscripts to indicate the registers on which an operator acts.
-We say a positive semi-definite operator~$M \in \Pos(\cH)$ is a \emph{measurement operator\/} if~$M \preceq\id^{\cH}$, where~$\preceq$ denotes \emph{Lowener order} for Hermitian operators.
+We say a positive semi-definite operator~$M \in \Pos(\cH)$ is a \emph{measurement operator\/} if~$M \preceq\id^{\cH}$, where~$\preceq$ denotes \emph{L{\"o}wner order} for Hermitian operators.